 Are you really planning, or are you just budgeting?

-By this I mean, are you just filling out the numbers on a spreadsheet by trending?
-It is gratifying when all the numbers come together in a neat package showing expected growth and earnings for next year.
-Along the way there were probably many contributors who verbally expressed their goals and plans for the year.
-Then, once the budget is done, it gets presented to and accepted by the board.
-As each month passes, comparisons are made of the budget “predictions” to reality.
-Variances from “budget” are explained, and business continues.
+It’s always gratifying when all the numbers come together in a neat package showing expected growth and earnings for next year.
+And, there were likely many contributors who verbally expressed their goals and plans on how they are going to reach them.
+The compiled financial targets are then presented to and accepted by the board, and your monthly comparisons begin.
+Budget “predictions” are compared to reality.
+Variances from “budget” are explained, and business continues as usual.
 In essence, that’s budgeting.

 At Plansmith, we focus on not only helping our clients with preparing an annual budget, but identifying the action items involved in making the plan come to fruition.
 When you work all week helping banks and credit unions do a better job of planning, it’s probably not uncommon to take a step away on the weekend and refresh the batteries.